nielsfechtel/nielsfechtel/README.md

 - actively studying DevOps with Kubernetes and GitOps with Flux

 # 📚 Currently Learning
-I am continously expanding my knowledge in the DevOps and automation-fields.
-Recently I completed my first homelab-setup; the next focus is going to be on further security, e.g. with [wazuh](https://github.com/wazuh/wazuh), self-hosting a SSO-service and further refining my k8s-monitoring-setup by learning about the Prometheus-Grafana-stack.
+I am continuously expanding my knowledge in the DevOps and automation-fields.
+Recently I completed my first [homelab-setup](https://github.com/nielsfechtel/homelab); the next focus is going to be on further security, e.g. with [wazuh](https://github.com/wazuh/wazuh), self-hosting a SSO-service and further refining my k8s-monitoring-setup by learning about the Prometheus-Grafana-stack.

 🔗 Check out my [homelab-setup](https://github.com/nielsfechtel/homelab).